Ph.D. in Media Communication

 How to Apply

 Newly admitted students begin the program in the fall semester.
 Admissions are competitive.
-For full consideration, all application materials should be submitted by January 16, 2024 using the online application.
-Late applications may be considered on a case-by-case basis by contacting the Graduate Program Coordinator.
+For full consideration, all application materials should be submitted by January 16, 2025 using the online application.
+Please visit our How to Apply page for more details.

 Contact